 About the organisers

-Ingo Cornils is Senior Lecturer in the School of Languages, Cultures and Societies.
+Ingo Cornils is Professor of German Studies in the School of Languages, Cultures and Societies.
 He is a member of the German Association for Research in the Fantastic and has published extensively on German Science Fiction.
 He is currently writing a monograph ‘Beyond Tomorrow.
 German Science Fiction and Utopian Thought in the 20th and 21st Century’.

 Sarah Dodd is a Lecturer in Chinese Studies in the School of Languages, Cultures and Societies.
 Her current research explores the fantastic in contemporary Chinese fiction and film.
 She is one of the co-founders of the PGR/ ECR research group ‘Reading the Fantastic’, and is co-editor of Samovar, a bilingual online magazine of speculative fiction in translation.

 Elizabeth Stainforth is a Lecturer in the School of Fine Art, History of Art and Cultural Studies.
 Her research investigates digital heritage and memory cultures, and she is also interested in theories of utopia and critical studies of history and heritage.
 She is currently co-editing a special issue on the theme of ‘Utopian Currents in Heritage’ for Future Anterior journal.